GO Transit: Future

 As part of the 2011 provincial election, Premier Dalton McGuinty made a campaign pledge to provide two-way, full-day train service on all corridors.
 Metrolinx continues to plan for this service expansion, which is now known as GO Expansion.
 Part of Metrolinx's Big Move regional transportation plan, it is estimated to cost $4.9 billion and serve 30 million additional riders by 2031.
 Other possible future rail service extensions identified in GO Transit's 2020 plan include Niagara Region, Bolton, Brantford, Peterborough and Uxbridge.
 Metrolinx also announced plans in January 2011 to electrify the Lakeshore West, Lakeshore East and Kitchener rail lines, as well as the Union Pearson Express.

 In 2021, Metrolinx announced a pilot service to London, Ontario, with one train towards Toronto in the morning and one train returning to London in the evening.
 This pilot ended in October 2023 after 2 years.
-Trains no longer serve London.
+In 2026, service resumed on this corridor but only as far as Stratford.

 Improvements are being made to Union Station, which is the busiest passenger transportation facility in Canada, and is expected to have its current passenger traffic double in the next 10 to 15 years.
 Improvements underway include a new roof and glass atrium covering the platforms and railway tracks, new passenger concourses, additional staircases and vertical access points and general visual improvements to the station.
 Other longer term options such as a second downtown station are also being studied to meet future demand.

-GO Transit is currently undergoing a major expansion project to improve train service.
+GO Transit is currently undergoing a major expansion project to improve train service, known as GO Expansion.
 The project will electrify the Lakeshore East, Barrie, and Stouffville lines, the Lakeshore West line as far as Burlington, the Kitchener line as far as Bramalea, and increase train frequency on various lines to 15 minutes or better on these corridors, with several new stations being built both within Toronto and throughout the GTHA.
 It will also bring all-day, two-way service to the inner portions of the Barrie, Kitchener and Stouffville lines.
 GO Transit will increase the number of train trips per week from 1,500 (as of 2015) to about 2,200 by 2020 and expand to 10,500 weekly trips upon completion.
 Most of the extra trips will be in off-peak hours and on weekends.
 The expanded services, new infrastructure and electrification is projected to roll out in phases between 2025 and 2030.
 The 10-year regional express rail plan will cost $13.5 billion and will require 150 km of new track, including new bridges and tunnels.

 Starting January 1, 2025, the consortium ONxpress was to take over the operation and maintenance of the GO Transit train system from Alstom in addition to introducing the improvements required for GO Expansion.
 ONxpress had a division named ONxpress Operations Inc. which consisted of Deutsche Bahn International Operations and Aecon Concessions.
 However, by May 2025, Metrolinx and ONxpress mutually agreed to terminate the agreement.
 Alstom would continue to handle maintenance and operations.